Skip to main content

 When it comes to furnaces, you have a lot of choices!
 Starting with fuel source options, there are natural gas furnaces, oil furnaces, propane furnaces and electric furnaces.
 Assuming your heating system uses natural gas, here are pointers for finding the best gas furnace for your home.

 A big consideration will be your budget.
-The highest efficiency, ENERGY STAR® certified models can save on heating bills for years, and many include comfort-enhancing features.
-They can also be much more expensive than a basic model that meets the government's minimum efficiency rating.
+The highest efficiency, ENERGY STAR® certified models such as our Infinity® 98 Gas Furnace With Greenspeed® Intelligence, can save on heating bills for years, and many include comfort-enhancing features.
+They can also be much more expensive than a basic model, like the Comfort™ 80 Gas Furnace, that meets the government's minimum efficiency rating.
 If you stretch your budget with the highest efficiency model you can afford, you may just get a little money back in rebates or tax credits.

 A high quality gas furnace from a reputable manufacturer will probably last longer and operate more reliably than a cut-rate model.
 For example, Carrier gas furnaces are 100% run tested at the factory.
 Each furnace must successfully pass our full battery of operation and reliability testing before it can leave the manufacturing facility, with no exceptions.